 The CBD oil industry in Canada is still in its infancy.
 Anyone with basic understandings of making CBD products can easily do it from their home with the right supplies.
 For some people making it themselves is often a preferred method, which is perfectly fine if that works for them.
 If you are looking to buy CBD Oil or any CBD products from an online retailer there are a few things you will want to look for.

-- How long have they existed for - Pick a company that has been around a few years.
+- How long have they existed? – Pick a company that has been around a few years.
 When you find a product that works for you usually you want to stick with that product.
-If a company has been around a few years usually they won't have any supply issues.
+If a company has been around a few years usually won’t have any supply issues.

 - Make sure the product you are buying has lab-tested results available – The only way to ensure you know what type of CBD and how much CBD is in your product is if you can read the third-party lab reports.
 A company that does not have these lab results will be a red flag.
 You can see the lab results for pretty much every product we offer on the individual product pages on ChilliwackCBD.